jgm/pandoc/doc/lua-filters.md

 :   the markup to be parsed

 `format`:
-:   format specification, defaults to \"markdown\".
+:   format specification, defaults to `"markdown"`.

 Returns: pandoc document